machalen/SamtoolsDocker/README.md

 # SamtoolsDocker
-Dockerfile to install and use Samtools v1.5
+Dockerfile to install and use samtools v1.5

-- samtools-1.5.tar.bz2
+- samtools-1.5
 - ubuntu 14.04

 Based on: genomicpariscentre/tophat2